 You won’t be able to squeeze out the last drops from this mushy mass and that’s okay because at that point you might be extracting the astringent or toxic parts from the stems and seeds.
 Note the green color of the bag compared to the pulp just strained through it.

 The 2 cups of berries you put in the blender should yield 1 cup of juice.

 I like to drink it just like that, 2 to 4 ounces at a time, either straight or mixed with club soda or ginger ale.
-To me, it has a pomegranate-boysenberry flavor and color with a mild astringency like that of fresh pomegranate.
+To me, it has a pomegranate-boysenberry flavor with a mild astringency like that of fresh pomegranate.
 To make a delicious sweet beverage, mix the juice with roughly an equal part simple syrup or just sweeten to your taste preference.
 My wife Rondia made sherbet with it in a gelato machine by adding simple syrup and evaporated milk.
-She is one of those who don’t care for its unique wild flavor but I love it!
+She is one of those who doesn’t care for its unique wild flavor as-is but I love it!